Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex II: A Tight Result: Introduction

 \begin{conjecture}[Havet, Reed, Stein, and Wood~\cite{HRSW}] Let $m\in \mathbb N$.
 If a graph has maximum degree at least $m$ and minimum degree at least $\lfloor \frac{2m}{ 3} \rfloor$ then it contains every tree with $m$ edges as a subgraph. \end{conjecture}

-This conjecture holds if the minimum degree condition is replaced by the much stronger bound $(1-\gamma)m$, for a tiny constant $\gamma$~\cite{HRSW}.
-It also holds if the maximum degree condition is replaced by a large function in~$m$~\cite{HRSW}.
-Furthermore, an approximate version of the conjecture holds for bounded degree trees and dense host graphs~\cite{BPS}.
+We remark that if the minimum degree condition is replaced by the much stronger bound $(1-\gamma)m$, for a tiny constant $\gamma$, a result along the lines of Conjecture \ref{conj1} is true~\cite{HRSW}.
+The conjecture also holds if the maximum degree condition is replaced by a large function in~$m$~\cite{HRSW}.

+Furthermore, an approximate version of Conjecture \ref{conj1} holds for bounded degree trees and dense host graphs~\cite{BPS}.
+Such an approximate version even holds for a generalised form of Conjecture \ref{conj1}, where the bound on the minimum degree is allowed to be any value between $\frac m2$ and $\frac{2m}3$, with the maximum degree obeying a corresponding bound between $2m$ and $m$ (see~\cite{BPS3} for details).

 As further evidence for Conjecture \ref{conj1}, we prove that it holds when the graph has $m+1$ vertices, if $m$ is large enough.
-That is, we show the conjeture for the case when we are looking for a spanning tree in a large graph.
+That is, we show the conjecture for the case when we are looking for a spanning tree in a large graph.

 \begin{theorem} There is an $m_0\in\mathbb N$ such that for every $m \ge m_0$ every graph on $m+1$ vertices that has minimum degree at least $\lfloor \frac{2m}{ 3} \rfloor$ and a universal vertex contains every tree $T$ with $m$ edges as a subgraph. \end{theorem}